10 FAQs About Golf Balls

 6. Who Makes Kirkland Signature Golf Balls?

 Costco’s trademark Kirkland Signature brand is famous for producing budget-friendly alternatives to expensive name brand products.
-In 2016, the label expanded to include affordable, high-quality balls, much to the great delight of avid golfers everywhere.
-As of 2018, SM Global LLC, an American subsidiary of one of Costco’s Korean manufacturing partners, handles the production of Kirkland Signature versions.
+In 2016, the label expanded to include affordable, high-quality golf balls, much to the great delight of avid golfers everywhere.
+As of 2018, SM Global LLC, an American subsidiary of one of Costco’s Korean manufacturing partners, handles the production of Kirkland Signature golf balls.

 7. Do Golf Balls Go Bad?